League of Rogues Wines

 Researching the many wine regions of California; Paso Robles seemed like a nice fit due to its close proximity to Phoenix and its excellent match in the grape varietals that thrive and what we were looking to produce.
 Within months, we flew out to meet with a grape broker who encouraged us to meet a friend of hers—Christian Tietje, owner/winemaker of Cypher Winery.

 After a two-hour meeting with Christian, drinking un-oaked chardonnay on his tasting room patio, Jake and I were hooked.
 Christian asked if we would be interested in working harvest that year and in return would teach us how to make wine.
 We ended up working with Christian for the next three years.

-Jake and I are heading into our fifth harvest.
+Jake and I have just completed our seventh harvest.
 This will be our biggest and busiest season yet, hand-harvesting approximately 30 tons worth of fruit.
-What started in 2012 as a 260 case production of zinfandel has turned into a 1,600 annual case production, across five different wines.
+What started in 2012 as a 260 case production of zinfandel has turned into a 1,800 annual case production, across five different wines.
 Our journey has been wonderful.
 We have many people to thank in the Paso Robles community and look forward to calling Paso Robles our home for many years to come!